Vindexus/PoweredByHeresy/game/github/charactercreation.md

 ## Set Your Max Wounds

 Your max wounds is equal to 4\.
-If your T is positive, add that as well.
+If your Toughness is positive, add that as well.

 ## Choose a Name